iorchard/burrito_docs/source/install/install.rst

 The Preflight installation step implements the following tasks.

+* Verify that the inventory nodes meets the Burrito installation requirements.
 * Set up a local yum repository.
 * Configure NTP time servers and clients.
 * Deploy the public ssh key to other nodes (if deploy_ssh_key is true).